Bedford–Northampton line: Calls for reopening

 In 2000, Capita Symonds was appointed by Connex as part of its unsuccessful bid for the Thameslink franchise.
 Capita carried out an engineering study into the possibility of reopening the line and concluded that the likely cost would be around £220m for a double-track line with a station at Olney.
 The cost was revised upwards to £275m in 2004.
 The Government Office for the East of England published a multi-modal study in 2003 recommending a new Bedford–Northampton line as part of an extension of Thameslink.
 The Bedfordshire Railway and Transport Association (BRTA), had called for the trackbed protection and advocated reopening since the Association's Inauguration in March 1997; as a part of its campaigning, it called on the government to include the reopening of the line as part of the West Coast Main Line modernisation.
 Reopening is also supported by the Milton Keynes Rail Link Supporters Forum, but not the Northampton Rail Users' Group (NRUG), which did not oppose it either.
 In May 2013 it was reported that the Bedfordshire Railway and Transport Association (BRTA) was seeking contributions towards the preparation of business case for the line, as well as liaising with local authorities with regard to the route of the line.

 On a more limited basis, BRTA have suggested that a park and ride railway station be provided at Brackmills.
 In the light of local population growth, BRTA has suggested that a reopened line, including a station at Olney, would relieve the A428 road and promote tourism.

 In December 2014, a Network Rail study stated that the reopening of the line "would provide a considerably shorter, and already partially electrified, cross country route to the West Midlands."

 In January 2019, Campaign for Better Transport released a report identifying the line was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).

 In March 2021, a bid was submitted to restore the line as part of the third round of the Restoring Your Railway fund.

+In March 2025, West Northamptonshire Council published its final Local Transport Plan which included an assessment of options for the rail corridor as a short-term goal (assessment to be completed by 2030).
+Proposed options include a segregated active travel path, mass transit options such as bus and light rail, potential extension to Great Houghton, and an assessment of the long term viability of fully reopening the railway.